ddesantiag0/LABREPORT5/README.md

 ## GREP COMMAND

 ### grep -c
 For each input file, the command outputs the number of matching lines.
+This is useful when you aren't looking for specific text, but searching for every single file that carries the phrase or word that you are looking for.

 **Example 1 of "-c"**
 ```